Chapter 15.48

 A. Residential Construction.

-1. New construction and substantial improvement of any residential structure shall have the lowest level, including basement, elevated one foot above the base flood elevation.
+1. In AE and A1-30 zones or other A zoned areas where the BFE has been determined or can be reasonably obtained, new construction and substantial improvement of any residential structure shall have the lowest level, including basement, elevated one foot or more above the base flood elevation.
+Mechanical equipment and utilities shall be waterproofed or elevated at least one foot above the BFE.

 2. Fully enclosed areas below the lowest floor that are subject to flooding are prohibited, or shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
 Designs for meeting this requirement must be either certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: